nickserv/danamccurdy.com/_posts/2017-03-30-a-real-conversation.md

 is not merely two people talking;
 it is two people talking and listening.

-It happens when each person
+It happens when each one
 is at least as interested
 in what the other person has to say, as they are in what they themselves